What is pain, and its types?

 Our aim is to find the best combination of medicine, exercise, interventions (when required) and lifestyle modification that will make sure your pain is managed permanently.
 Painkillers form a very minor part of our treatment, and they are used only if necessary.

 Our goal is not just to reduce physical suffering and pain.
-We aim to empower our patients and their caregivers with knowledge, confidence and support required to lead their lives without suffering, with minimal discomfort, courage and dignity, thus improving their ‘Quality of Life.’
+We aim to empower our patients and their caregivers with the knowledge, confidence and support required to lead their lives without suffering, with minimal discomfort, courage and dignity, thus improving their ‘Quality of Life.’
 No one should suffer from pain when safe, scientific and specialized treatment options are available because the

 - Back pain